cujojs/wire/docs/connections.md

 });
 ```

 Rather than setting properties, you may need to pass dependent components to a constructor when creating a component instance.
-You can supply constructor parameters using the longer form of the [[create factory|factories]] and providing an array of arguments.
+You can supply constructor parameters using the longer form of the [create factory](./components.md#create) and providing an array of arguments.

 For example, if the controller in the example above accepted a datastore via its constructor: